 Michelle received her Bachelor of Arts with High Honours in Psychology in 2011 and her Master of Arts in Clinical Psychology in 2015 from the University of Regina.
 Her honours thesis examined cognitive risk factors for social anxiety disorder, and her Master’s thesis explored the influence of trauma-like reactions following negative social experiences (e.g., peer victimization, cyberbullying, accidental embarrassing events) on social anxiety symptoms in early adulthood.
 She received Certificates of Academic Excellence from the Canadian Psychological Association for both her theses.
 Michelle is now pursuing her Doctorate in Clinical Psychology under the supervision of Dr. Nicholas Carleton.
 Her dissertation is examining the efficacy of a self-help self-compassion training program for individuals with social anxiety disorder.
 Michelle has received several large scholarships during her graduate training, including Canadian Institutes of Health Research Master and Doctoral awards.
 Michelle’s research interests include the development and treatment of anxiety and trauma-related disorders, particularly social anxiety disorder and posttraumatic stress disorder.

 Isaac graduated from Saint Mary’s University in 2015 with a B.Sc. (honours) in Psychology.
 His honours thesis examined the relationships between social identity clarity and group bias, as well as academic and personal well-being.
 Isaac is currently pursuing a Master of Arts degree in Clinical Psychology under the supervision of Dr. Nick Carleton.
-His master’s thesis research will examine the relationship between anxiety, intolerance of uncertainty, and pain.
+His master’s thesis research is focused on relationships between anxiety, intolerance of uncertainty, and chronic pain.

-Kelsey graduated with distinction from the Bachelor of Arts Honours Psychology Program at MacEwan University in Edmonton in 2015.
+Kelsey graduated with distinction from the Bachelor of Arts Honours Psychology Program at MacEwan University in 2015.
 She is currently pursuing her M.A. in Clinical Psychology under the supervision of Dr. Gordon Asmundson.
-Kelsey's research interests include neuropsychological deficits, attentional biases, and their relationships with anxiety and related disorders.
+Kelsey's research interests include the neuropsychological functioning of individuals with anxiety and related disorders.
+Her Master's thesis will examine associations between attention and intolerance of uncertainty.
+Kelsey’s research is supported by a Canadian Institutes of Health Research Canada Graduate Scholarship Master's Award.

 Kadie received her Bachelor of Arts (Honours) in Psychology in 2014 from the University of Regina.
 Her honours thesis examined whether participants encoded the statistical properties of a set presented over an extended period while attending to task-irrelevant properties of the set.
 Kadie worked with the Regina Qu’Appelle Health Region as a research coordinator before coming to fill the same position for the Anxiety and Illness Behaviour Lab in 2016.